Westlake-AI/SemiReward/README.md

 ```sh
 python train.py --c config/SemiReward/usb_cv/flexmatch/flexmatch_cifar100_200_0.yaml
 ```
-You can change hyperparameters for SemiReward in configurations like othern baseline.
+You can change hyperparameters for SemiReward by configurations (.yaml files) like other baselines.
 If you want to change loss or something is fixed in our method for SemiReward, it is recommanded to open flie from:

 ```sh
 semilearn/algorithms/srflexmatch/srflexmatch.py